sachinbhat2001/JAVA-FACE-DETECTION-AND-SKETCH-CODE-USING-OPENCV/README.md

 ## Opening an issue

-Thank you for taking the time to open an issue, your feedback helps make Hacktoberfest better.
+Thank you for taking the time to open an issue.
 Before opening an issue, please be sure that your issue hasn't already been asked by using GitHub search and check out the issue template before submitting it.

 Here are a few things that will help us help resolve your issues: